 With the Gloss formula, I typically receive the feedback that “after it’s dry, it’s sticky.”
 Sometimes I hear that about Matte too.
 It really depends on the climate you live in, but there’s a very simple solution: spray with several coats of a clear acrylic sealer and you’ll be fine.
 Stickiness be gone!
 Extra protection too.

 Okay.
-Now after the two classics were born, the people at Plaid thought, “What if we developed Mod Podge in different formulas – for specific needs?”
+Now after the three classics were born, the people at Plaid thought, “What if we developed Mod Podge in different formulas – for specific needs?”
 So they did.
 Which is why we have a Mod Podge formula guide!

-The makers of Podge kept the two classics around, so if you notice that some of these properties overlap with those two classic formulas, you are correct.
+The makers of Podge kept the two classics around, so if you notice that some of these properties overlap with those three classic formulas, you are correct.
 But think about it – can you really get rid of the original formulas?
 No way.

-Brushstroke Mod Podge: Are you looking to get the look of a hand painted image without the hefty price tag?
+Are you looking to get the look of a hand painted image without the hefty price tag?
 Simply paint Brushstroke Mod Podge over the top for a highly textured finish for an artistic look.
 Comes in Gloss or Matte.

 Result: Very textured and dimensional (yet clear) and gives you the look of hand painting.